Carol Schwartz (businesswoman): Early life and education

-Born Carol Judith Besen in Melbourne in 1955, Schwartz is the daughter of Marc and Eva Besen, of the fashion retailer Sussan.
+Born Carol Judith Besen in Melbourne in 1955, Schwartz is the daughter of Eva and Marc Besen, of the fashion retailer Sussan.
 She was educated at a Jewish Steiner school in Elwood and then completed her secondary education at Mount Scopus Memorial College.
 She graduated from Monash University with an arts/law degree.

 Career

 Schwartz began work in the property division of the family business, developing shopping centres in Melbourne and Sydney.
 She understood the importance of seeking involvement by the community during the planning stages of shopping centres but also during their lifetime.

 She was appointed a board member of the Property Council of Victoria in 1993 and was elected president the following year.
 The first woman in the role, Schwartz made it easier for women to participate by, for example, moving lunch meetings from male-only venues.

 Schwartz is a director of the Trawalla Group and chair of the Trawalla Foundation.
 She is chair of Our Community, a not-for-profit organisation that assists community groups to win grants.

 Schwartz began a ten-year term on the board of the Reserve Bank of Australia in 2017.